Thomas Schmid (rally driver): Swiss Junior Rally Championships

 At the age of 20, with autocross success under his belt, Thomas decided to buy a Renault Twingo R1 and compete in the Swiss Junior Rally Championship.

 Despite a technical failure on his debut, he went on to win the next two rallies in the R1 category.

 However, a heavy crash at Rally Mont-Blanc ended his 2016 season early.
 For almost five months, Thomas was busy getting the crashed car back in shape for the 2017 season.

 The season opener for the Swiss Junior Championship 2017 went ideally with two dominant victories.
 However, three retirements at the following events dashed all hopes of winning the title.

 In 2018, Thomas again took part in the Swiss Rally Championship Junior.
 This time in the R2 category with a Peugeot 208 R2.
 After an intense year with a large fight against Jonathan Michellod, he was able to win the title with three victories, despite one engine failure.
 He also won the FIA Alpine Rally Trophy ERT Junior and ERT 3 titles.
 After 14 years, a rally title finally found its way back to the German-speaking part of Switzerland.
 In addition, he was able to write Swiss racing history in 2018.
 Never before had a driver won two Swiss championships in two different disciplines in the same year.

-In 2019, Thomas took third place at the Rallye International du Valais in the Clio R3T Alps Throphy.
+In 2019, Thomas took third place at the Rallye International du Valais in the Clio R3T Alps Trophy.
 He competed under the official flag of Renault Switzerland as a result of his Junior title in 2018.
 It was the only major rally for him in 2019 as he started studying and was missing budget.

 In 2020, Thomas won the Rallye du Chablais Virtual race.